Author: Adriana & Shaunt

 - Fresno City College’s partnership with NewSchool of Architecture & Design (NAAB-accredited) lets you get a 2-year Architecture Associates of Science Degree from Fresno City College.
-You can then transfer to NewSchool for two to three more years to earn a Bachelors of Architecture (B.Arch) degree.
-The partnership grants transitional support and tuition reduction, but Fresno City College students are able to transfer to a multitude of architecture programs, including Fresno State’s program mentioned below.
+You can then transfer to NewSchool for three more years to earn a Bachelors of Architecture (B.Arch) degree.
+This particular partnership grants transitional support and tuition reduction, but Fresno City College students are able to transfer to a multitude of architecture programs, including Fresno State’s program mentioned below.

 - Fresno State recently started a pilot program for a Bachelor of Science in Architectural Studies.
 This four-year program prepares you for a two-year architecture master’s program at an accredited institution.

 These are just a few of the partnerships established by institutions in the Central Valley, but students are encouraged to consult their architecture program advisors and refer to NAAB’s listings for accredited architecture programs nationwide!